 Earth Day - Monday, 22 April 2013 (Earthday)

 Cultural Perceptions of Climate Change and Sea Level Rise Adaptation Strategies in Maryland, North Carolina, and the German Baltic Sea Coast – A Transatlantic Coastal Research Project

 Lunch seminar in Berlin, co-hosted by the US Embassy in Berlin

-As kick-off event, the lunch seminar presented the results of a transatlantic research project on cultural perceptions of climate change and adaptation in coastal regions.
-This project, undertaken by Duke University and Ecologic Institute, examines how people’s values and beliefs in coastal zones of Germany and the United States shape decision making and adaptive capacity in the face of experienced and future climate change impacts, notably sea level rise.
+As a kick-off event, the lunch seminar presented the results of a transatlantic research project on cultural perceptions of climate change and adaptation in coastal regions.
+This project, undertaken by Duke University and Ecologic Institute, examines how people’s values and beliefs in coastal zones of Germany and the United States shape decision-making and adaptive capacity in the face of experienced and future climate change impacts, notably sea level rise.